Navjote: Preparation

-Preparation often begins years before, as similar to a Bar Mitzvah in Judaism a basic knowledge of several key prayers must be shown during the ceremony.
+Preparation often begins years before, as similar to a bar mitzvah in Judaism a basic knowledge of several key prayers must be shown during the ceremony.

 The child must bathe in sacred water before the ceremony.
 This represents a cleansing and purification.
 A full tray of rice is also placed in the room, to be given to the officiating family priest, after the ceremony.
 Flowers are also placed in the room, to be given to the assembling guests after the ceremony.
 A tray bearing a mixture of coconut, pomegranate grains, raisins, and almonds, are in the room as well, and will be sprinkled on the child after the ceremony to symbolize prosperity.

 Ceremony

 The ceremony is quite intricate, consisting of many recitals of faith and prayer.

-Like most Zoroastrian rituals, Navjote takes place in the presence of a fire (see Atar).
+Like most Zoroastrian rituals, navjote takes place in the presence of an atar, or holy fire.
 In the case of this ceremony, which takes place in a public place, the fire is not sanctified and following the event it is allowed to die out.

-The Navjote ceremony itself comprises three parts: Patet Pashemani, Din no Kalmo, and Investiture of Sedreh and Kushti, and Tan Darosti.
+The navjote ceremony itself comprises three parts: Patet Pashemani, Din no Kalmo, and Investiture of Sedreh and Kushti, and Tan Darosti.

 The Patet Pashemani is a traditional prayer of repentance and is recited by the priest on behalf of the person being initiated.

 The sedreh is then slipped on to the initiate's forearms while reciting Yatha Ahu Vairo.
 The initiate then recites the din no kalmo (articles of faith of the Zoroastrian religion).
 With another Yahta Ahu Vairyo prayer the sedreh is put onto the initiate.
 The priest then stands behind the initiate and starts the opening stanzas from the Hormuzd Yasht.
 The initiate then joins in and prays the Hormazd Khodai and Jasme Avangeh Mazda prayers.

 The initiate is then seated and garlanded.
 The priest then recites the Tan Darosti (blessings and good wishes) prayer where for the first time the appropriate prefix (behdin, osta, or osti) is used (see below) for the initiate.
-Persons who have not yet had a Navjote are accorded the prefix Khurd.
+Persons who have not yet had a navjote are accorded the prefix Khurd.

 Following the ceremony, the child is viewed as a member of the Zoroastrian community, bearing responsibility with its rewards and repercussions.
 An individual from a lay family is addressed in the liturgy as a behdin, "follower of the [good] religion".
 This may be distinguished from the title for a member of a clerical family who is henceforth addressed as an osta (for males) or an osti (for females).
 This does not change unless the individual actually joins the priesthood.